 You must have heard this many times before; subjecting honey to heat and consuming it is dangerous.

 Here’s the truth.
-It is really okay if you consume food cooked using heat, with honey in it.
+It is really OKAY if you consume food cooked with honey in it.
 But it is important not to make a habit of it.
+An occasional honey cake or honey chilli potatoes, or drinking warm honey lemon water when you have a cough is not a problem.
+Then when is it a problem?
+When the health benefits are lost or when it become harmful to health.

 Firstly, consuming honey that is heated, has ZERO health benefits because you have killed all the wonderful goodness of honey.
 It ends up being a mere sweetener.